Montana-Code-School/C-ext-class/README.md

 `gcc` will compile your C code into a program that you can run like this `./helloworld.out`

+if you would like to use a file as an input you can pass the file to your `.out` with a left caret `<`

+i.e. -> './a.out < a.c'

 #### Resources <a name="resources"></a>

 [The C Programming Language](https://pdfs.semanticscholar.org/f8d9/8d057be9a22e7f686db8265b886ea6f5b3c1.pdf)